How Do I Set Up Pre-Registration for An Event? A Quick Guide

 Promoting Pre-Registration to Drive Sign-Ups

-1. Leverage Email Marketing
+1. Leverage email marketing

 Your email list is one of the most effective tools for promoting pre-registration.
 Whether you're reaching out to past attendees or a segment of subscribers that you acquired through another means, email marketing allows you to personalize your messaging and create urgency.
-How to use email to boost pre-registration:

 • Craft a compelling email explaining the benefits of signing up early, such as access to exclusive content, discounts, or priority registration when general registration opens.